Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

      <div className={classes.container}>
 ```

-Let's modify the business logic to place the card at the end of the column for -1.
+Let's modify the business logic to place the card at the end of the column for the card id value -1.

-Time to modify the business function.
+Is time to modify the business function.
 To avoid too much complexity with immutable updates, we will install the _immer_ library.

 ```bash
 npm install immer